blynkkk/docs/getting-started/working-with-templates/README.md

 Before moving further, make sure that you have **Developer Mode** enabled:

-1. In the Blynk app or in Blynk.360
+1. In the Blynk app or in Blynk.Console
 2. Navigate to **My Profile** / **User profile** in the left menu
 3. Check that **Developer Mode** switch is set to ON